-This Course is designed specifically to develop the skills of experienced managers and prepare them for the next level within an organisation and senior levels of management.
-The Course is applied in nature, and draws upon an individual's personal work experiences and challenges to drive the application of theory into practice.
+This course is designed specifically to develop the skills of experienced workers and managers and prepare them for the next level of senior management within the Hospitality and Tourism sector.

-During the Course each student will develop their information gathering and problem-solving skills, in addition to awareness of ethical and sustainability issues.
+The course is applied in nature, and draws upon an individual's personal work experiences and challenges to drive the application of theory into practice.
+During the course each student will develop their information gathering and problem-solving skills, in addition to awareness of ethical and sustainability issues.